Hackhao/Hackhao.github.io/index.markdown

 #### LLM for Code

+- Everything You Wanted to Know About LLM-based Vulnerability Detection But Were Afraid to Ask. [paper](https://www.arxiv.org/pdf/2504.13474)
-- Attention Is All You Need for LLM-based Code Vulnerability Localization. [paper](https://arxiv.org/abs/2410.15288)
+- If LLMs Would Just Look: Simple Line-by-line Checking Improves Vulnerability Localization. [paper](https://arxiv.org/abs/2410.15288)

 #### Streaming Video Understanding